Catalonia election: Socialists win, but separatists expand majority | DW | 14.02.2021

 The far-right Vox Party will enter Catalonia's regional parliament for the first time, winning 11 seats.
 The conservative People's Party is only expected to receive three seats.

+The Socialist Party in Catalonia is led by ex-health minister Salvador Illa, who is an ally of Spanish Prime Minister Pedro Sanchez.
+The Sunday result show the PSC, as the Socialists are known in region, nearly double its number of lawmakers compared to the 2017 vote.
+The 54-year-old Illa praised the outcome as a "clear victory."

+"It is time to turn the page, to write a new chapter, to reach out to one another and advance together," Illa said on Sunday.

-The Sunday vote across the troubled region of Catalonia was widely seen as a test for the Catalan separatist forces.
+The vote across the troubled region of Catalonia was widely seen as a test for the separatist forces.

-While the election is unlikely to result in the same political upheaval that led to the region's declaration of independence in 2017, the outcome will likely indicate the appeal and trajectory of the pro-independence movement.

 Earlier opinion polls had predicted a tight race against parties not in favor of secession.
 They include the Spanish Socialist Workers' Party PSOE, the national governing party, which was expected to snag at least 20% of the vote.
 The center-left party opposes Catalonia's secession from Spain, but supports dialogue between Barcelona and Madrid.